 6. Be Honest About Your Struggles

-Failures are guaranteed when you’re growing a business.
+Failures are guaranteed when you’re running a business.
 Morgan says that the most important skill for small business owners is mastering the “graceful swan dive faceplant.”

 Social media is the place for your shiny happy life, not your mastermind group.
 In order to maximize the benefits of joining a group, you will need to be authentic and share your challenges.